Michael J. Meehan

-Michael J. Meehan (1891–1948) was a stock trader on Wall St during the 1920s and 1930s.
+Michael J. Meehan (1891–1948) was a stock trader on Wall Street during the 1920s and 1930s.
 The Securities and Exchange Commission (SEC) forced him out of trading in 1935 as the first individual they prosecuted.
 During the Great Depression he purchased a controlling stake in the Good Humor ice cream company.

 Background

 Meehan was born in Blackburn, England in 1892, but grew up in Manhattan.
 After attending public schools in New York, he became a theater ticket seller on Wall Street.
 As a ticket broker in New York's financial district, brokers requested the best Broadway seats available.
 After six years as a ticket broker, Meehan used his connections to get himself a seat on the New York Curb Exchange.
 Three years later he had saved $90,000 to purchase a seat on the New York Stock Exchange (NYSE).

 Good Humor

 Meehan was an early investor in the Good Humor ice cream company.
 In what some call nothing more than a favor, he invested in the company as a favor to an old friend, the father-in-law of the franchise own, Tom Brimer.
 During the stock market Crash of 1929, when most other stocks lost their value, Good Humor paid high dividends.
 This brought the company to the attention of Meehan and he purchased a controlling stake in the company.